C++ API

 State checks are simple, simply query the finished() function at a good interval.
 If the function returned true then the process is still running.
 If false call the destroy or destroyForReuse functions.

-The destroyForReuse function as said before re-initializes the process so that it can be reused.
-Under the hood it checks if the process has finished execution, if it hasn't calls destroy and then re-initializes everything in the class
+The destroyForReuse function as said before, re-initialises the process so that it can be reused.
+Under the hood, it checks if the process has finished execution, if it hasn't, it calls destroy and then re-initialises everything in the class.

 Unix notes and possible unexpected behaviour